yktoo/yktoo.com/content/blog/posts/0504/index.en.md

 imageCredit: "Photo: ©Tom Hegen."
 ---

-{{< a "http://tomhegen.de/" "Tom Hegen" >}}, a German award-winning photographer specialising in aerial photography, has made absolutely stunning night photos of the Netherlands.
+[Tom Hegen](http://tomhegen.de/), a German award-winning photographer specialising in aerial photography, has made absolutely stunning night photos of the Netherlands.

 They feature dazzling light patches of greenhouses against the pitch-black background, so bright that they are clearly visible from space.

-By the courtesy of Tom I'm publishing his {{< a "http://tomhegen.de/fotodesign/the-greenhouse-series/" "Greenhouse Series" >}} photos in my blog today.
+By the courtesy of Tom I'm publishing his [Greenhouse Series](http://tomhegen.de/fotodesign/the-greenhouse-series/) photos in my blog today.

 <!--more-->